mogopaly87/udacity_capstone_project/README.md

 <h3>Project Summary</h3>
 <p>
 In this project, I design and build a data pipeline that provides historical weather measurement data for all available weather stations as provided by  Meteostat endpoints.
-This project provides a data warehouse that will serve as a sing-source-of-truth for potential data analysts.
+This project provides a data warehouse that will serve as a sing-source-of-truth for potential data analysts and to allow dashboards to integrate location-based weather data.
 </p>

 <p>Documentation Structure:</p>